webdevwilson/emperor/README.md

 # Emperor

-Emperor is a project management application for software development.
+Emperor is a project management and bug tracking application for software development.

 Emperor aims to replicate features of established bug-trackers such as JIRA, FogBugz and others while staying focused and opinionated.